For someone wondering how to tang up the whole lemonade experience, how about we germinate the Lemon seed and grow your

 Germination in Soil Medium

 Then, take the seeds out and wash them until the slimy coating is removed.
 The layers contain sugar which may cause seeds to rot.

 You are ready to start an adventurous journey with your Lemon seeds.

 - Poke half an inch deep hole in the potting mix using chopsticks or fingers.

 - Place the seeds with a pointy tip into the soil and subtly cover them with the mix.

-- You can sow 5 to 10 seeds per pot to increase the chances of successful germination.
+- You can sow 5-10 seeds per pot to increase the chances of successful germination.

 - Make a couple of holes in the plastic to ensure air circulation inside the pot.

-- Keep the pot warmer at around 68°F to 82°F and always slightly humid.
+- Keep the pot warmer at around 68-82°F and always slightly humid.

 - Place the pot in a bright, indirectly lit place with proper air circulation.

-- Keep seedlings a few feet under grow lights for 10 to 12 hours if there is a lack of sunlight.
+- Keep seedlings a few feet under grow lights for 10-12 hours if there is a lack of sunlight.

-When provided with conducive conditions, the Lemon seeds will germinate with new roots 1.5 to 2 inches long after two weeks.
+When provided with conducive conditions, the Lemon seeds will germinate with new roots 1.5-2 inches long after two weeks.

-Meanwhile, let the seedlings stay in the same spot till they develop about 4 or 5 leaves before you transplant them.
+Meanwhile, let the seedlings stay in the same spot till they develop about 4-5 leaves before you transplant them.

 Generally, they won’t mind staying in the starter pot for a year.
 But transplant them to a slightly big pot once the Lemon seedling outgrows the pot.